Introduction

 2. Vectorize memory access: float4 loads for FP16, matching 128-byte transaction size

-3. Eliminate bank conflicts: Padding shared memory rows by 8 FP16 elements (or use swizzle in PTX)
+3. Reduce bank conflicts: Padding shared memory rows by 8 FP16 elements helps (XOR swizzle in PTX can do better)

 5. Autotune configurations: Optimal parameters vary significantly by matrix size and GPU architecture